Monday 19th August 2024

 What is the difference between a licence agreement and a lease?

 When it comes to renting an office space, there are two main types of agreements that you can use: leases and licences.
-Both have their own benefits and drawbacks, so it's important to choose the right one for your needs.

-It’s worth noting that for most offices you won’t get to choose the type of agreement for your space; this will be determined by the building and how it is serviced.
-It is therefore worth thinking about before you start your office search.
+It’s worth noting that for most offices you won’t get to choose the type of agreement for your space; this will be determined by the building and how it's serviced.

 Here's a quick overview of the key differences between these two types of agreements.